 Fees differ depending on many factors:

-— for a live-in helper that you will sponsor, her salary will depend on whether she’s already in Qatar or not, what is her experience, how long do you expect her to work daily, how many kids she needs to take care of, etc. Most ladies will agree on a salary between QAR 2,000 and QAR 4,000 per month, also depending on other benefits (food, hygiene products, Christmas bonus, etc.) and whether they would get 1 or 2 days off per week.
+— for a live-in helper that you will sponsor, her salary will depend on whether she’s already in Qatar or not, what is her experience, how long do you expect her to work daily, how many kids she needs to take care of, etc. Most ladies will agree on a salary between QAR 2,000 and QAR 4,000 per month, also depending on other benefits (food, hygiene products, yearly bonus, etc.) and whether they would get 1 or 2 days off per week.

 — a live-in helper who’s already in Qatar with a ready NOC will usually ask for a higher salary than a helper who’s still in their home country.
 It’s because of their local experience, as well as the fact that you will not have to bear the cost of bringing them to Qatar.